art-e-fact/navigation2_ignition_gazebo_example/README.md

 ## Run tests with **Artefacts CI**
  1. Set up a new Artefacts CI project.
 Instructions: https://docs.artefacts.com/latest/
  2. Replace the project name in the `artefacts.yaml` with the name of your project

+You will need to pip install the `artefacts-toolkit` and `artefacts-cli` packages to run the tests.

 ```
 # Run test locally
 artefacts run all